fredrick/gauss/README.md

 ```

 *Note: To prevent unintended scope/prototype pollution, Gauss versions after 0.2.3 have [removed support for monkey patching](https://github.com/stackd/gauss/issues/6) the native Array data type.
-Use the .toArray() method of any Gauss object to a convert to a vanilla Array.*
+Use the .toArray() method of any Gauss object to a convert to a vanilla Array.
+Gauss adds a toVector() convenience method to the Array prototype to facilitate converting to Vectors.*

 ###Callbacks and method chaining